nc-fortiss/2024-nc-hackathon-AstroSpikes/scripts/README.md

 ## Overview
-The `cron_start_training.sh` script automates the detection and processing of new Git tags with the pattern `RUNXXX` (where `XXX` is any number).
+The `cron_start_training.sh` script automates the detection and processing of new Git tags with the pattern `RUNxxx` (where `xxx` are alphanumeric characters and underscores).
+Make sure to make your tag unique!
 It is designed to monitor a specific Git branch and trigger training or other predefined tasks whenever it encounters an unprocessed tag.

 This script is intended to be run periodically using `crontab`.